 Sleep stages is a fascinating subject and the activity that takes place in the brain during sleep is astonishing.
-Although the sleep cycle is the same for everyone with sleep patterns occurring in stages, people’s brain activity is never exactly the same.
+Although the sleep cycle is the same for everyone, people’s brain activity is never exactly the same.
 Individuals will spend different amounts of time at each of the stages of sleep and this may change throughout their life.
 Both non-REM and REM phases are important and each stage of sleep has a specific purpose for the body.
 They mostly have a regenerative effect on the various processes in the body.
 Therefore, good sleep is very important as it can help to improve concentration and productivity, to improve your immune function, to maximize athletic performance, to avoid health problems etc.

 To train your brain to get into the Delta brain state, you may want to listen to sleep music embedding binaural beats that induce Delta waves:

 Looking for more sleep music?
 Check out our Free Sleep Music page.

 Please let us know if this article was helpful to you in the comments below.